Distributed systems might be complicated…luckily, the concept is easy to understand!

 A distributed system is simply any environment where multiple computers or devices are working on a variety of tasks and components, all spread across a network.
 Components within distributed systems split up the work, coordinating efforts to complete a given job more efficiently than if only a single device ran it.

-It makes sense that we’re seeing more and more distributed systems: the internet enables all of us to work remotely, and many compute jobs today are too complex for a single computer to handle them solo.
+It makes sense that we’re seeing more and more distributed systems: the internet enables all of us to work remotely, and many computer jobs today are too complex for a single computer to handle them solo.
 This is the huge advantage — working efficiently, across geographies and teams.
 We wouldn’t be able to do most of this without distributed systems.

 In this article, we’ll explore the operation of such systems, the challenges and risks of these platforms, and the myriad benefits of distributed computing.